 Queer Writers of Color Relief Fund, started by Luther Hughes, founder of Shade Literary Arts, seeks to “help at least 100 queer writers of color who have been financially impacted by the current COVID-19.
 Priority will be given to queer trans women of color and queer disabled writers of color, but I hope this relief fund will help as many queer writers of color as it can.”

 The Creator Fund, from the e-mail marketing company ConvertKit, is offering financial assistance of up to $500 for artists and small business owners—the term “creator” is loosely defined.
 The mini-grants can be used for groceries, childcare, rent, mortgage or medical expenses.
-On its website, the Creator Fund is realistic about its limitations to meet everyone’s needs, but still encourages people to apply.
+The Fund, which will disburse $185,300 in total, is now closed to new applications after receiving more than sixteen thousand applications.

 The Dramatist Guild Foundation’s Emergency Grants are available to “individual playwrights, composers, lyricists, and book writers in dire need of funds due to severe hardship or unexpected illness.”
 The grants, which typically range between $500 and $3,000, are intended to support expenses related to healthcare, childcare, housing, disability, natural disaster relief, and other unforeseen circumstances.
 Applicants will be notified in two to four weeks.